diegovalle/unam/README.md

 The rest of this work is licensed under a [Creative Commons Attribution 3.0 Unported License](http://creativecommons.org/licenses/by/3.0/).

-To run you'll need Python 2.7 and R 3
+To run you'll need Python 2.7, R 3, and imagemagick.
+The program was tested on Ubuntu

 ```
 make
 ```

 Since the UNAM has the bad habit of erasing old pages the repository includes a cache of all the admission result pages in the cache directory.
 There's also a copy of the database containing all the data from June 2011 to Feb.
-2014 (note that the analysis is only up to June 2013)
+2014 (note that the analysis is only up to June 2013, since the scrapper still worked, I added the Feb.
+2014 data)

 ```
 clean-data\unam-admission.csv